imatheria/Texter/README.md

 I use this in Firefox and sometimes Chrome, and as for now, Firefox performs best for this.

 ## Development progress

-Right now, i bring some examples to work and try to show them inside this readme.
+Right now, i bring some examples to work and try to show them inside this readme. have a first look at it here -> <a href="https://imatheria.github.io/Texter/texter.html" target="_blank">https://imatheria.github.io/Texter/texter.html</a>

+GitHub Pages seems to get in trouble with my file-drop-listener.
+Dropping images and font files actually let ... it crash

+## stuff to pop up here in near future

-After that a short tutorial will be added, followed by a little documentation.
+A short tutorial will be added, followed by a little documentation.

-after all the work thats already done, this should be a matter of days now

-See ya later
+---
+regards
 Kristian